dalek-cryptography/curve25519-dalek/README.md

 older Nehalem microarchitecture).

 Additionally, thanks to Rust, this implementation has both type and memory safety.
-It's also easily readable a much larger set of people than those who can read qhasm, making it more readily and more easily auditable.
+It's also easily readable for a much larger set of people than those who can read qhasm, making it more readily and more easily auditable.
 We're of the opinion that, ultimately, these features—combined with speed—are more valuable than simply cycle counts alone.